xigxog/kubefox/docs/quickstart.md

 Now, back in the original terminal, test the AppDeployment.
 KubeFox won't route requests to the App until it's released, but you can still test AppDeployments by manually providing context.
-KubeFox needs two pieces of information to route an event, the AppDeployment to use and the VirtualEnvironment to inject.
+KubeFox needs two pieces of information to route an event, the AppDeployment to use and the Virtual Environments to inject.
 These can be passed as headers or query parameters for HTTP requests.

 ```{ .shell .copy }